People's Front for Democracy and Justice: Political positions

-Second, priority is given to the establishment of an economic system which satisfies the desires of the majority and improves their living conditions, ensures equitable development, operates through a market economy, encourages private investment, initiative and competition and guarantees balanced economic growth.
+Second, priority is given to the establishment of an economic system which satisfies the desires of the majority and improves their living conditions, ensures equitable development, operates through a market economy, encourages private investment, initiative, with competition and guarantees balanced economic growth.
 In short, the economic system must enhance social justice for all.

-Third, the PFDJ introduces socialist elements, defining social justice as the condition which allows: 1) the narrowing of the gap in economic opportunities and wealth between the rich and the poor to ensure equitable distribution of national wealth among all citizens; as well as 2) the narrowing of the development gap as between the rural and urban areas, and as between the center and periphery.
+Third, the PFDJ introduces socialist elements, defining social justice as the condition which allows: 1) the narrowing of the gap in economic opportunities and wealth between the rich and the poor to ensure equitable distribution of national wealth among all citizens; as well as 2) the narrowing of the development gap between the rural and urban areas, and between the center and periphery.
 Thus ensuring the balanced and fair distribution of economic development in the whole country.

-Fourth, one of the key elements in nation-building, the PFDJ program sets out priorities, which includes the development and evolution of the Eritrean culture.
+Fourth, one of the key elements in nation-building, the PFDJ program sets out priorities, which include the development and evolution of Eritrean culture.
 This builds on the culture developed during the liberation struggle by ensuring the preservation and enhancement of the cultural heritage, with the integration of values drawn internationally.

-Finally, program priorities also invoke the necessity of fair and proportionate distribution of social services (chiefly healthcare end education), the strong respect of women and other social rights of the Eritrean population as well as guaranteeing national security and defense and establishing regional and international cooperation.
+Finally, program priorities also invoke the necessity of fair and proportionate distribution of social services (chiefly healthcare and education), the strong respect of women and other social rights of the Eritrean population, as well as guaranteeing national security and defense, and, establishing regional and international cooperation.

 Organizational principles

 The PFDJ was conceived as a broad-based movement with the capacity to embrace all segments of the population.
-The PFDJ was not to be representative of any particular social class, nor was it to be narrow-based, that is only embracing only those who were politically committed.
+The PFDJ was not to be representative of any particular social class, nor was it to be narrow-based, that is, only embracing those who were politically committed.
 The PFDJ was to ensure the right to form national political parties at the right time.

-In its Charter, the PFDJ states that internal democratic life and the cultivation of popular participation are critical not only for the unity of the party, but also to clarify and enhance its policies, and to identify and correct any shortcomings.
+In its Charter, the PFDJ states that internal democratic life and the cultivation of popular participation are critical not only for the unity of the party but also to clarify and enhance its policies, and to identify and correct any shortcomings.

 The PFDJ Charter defines principles of relations between the Government and the party.
-In this sense it is stated, that even though the PFDJ has to play a major and critical role in the government, it is also to be independent of the government.
+In this sense, it is stated that even though the PFDJ has to play a major and critical role in the government, it is also to be independent of the government.

 Although the PFDJ is organized as a broad-based and participatory entity, it does not attempt to be the only form of political organization.
 On the contrary, it encourages and assists the establishment of public associations with objectives similar to its programs, along social, trade and other non- sectarian lines.
 Finally, in terms of concrete organizational structure the PFDJ introduces a highly decentralized structure with presence in the majority of rural communities as well as within major urban centers.
-To do this party charter states that it has adopted a bottom-heavy, grassroots organizational structure instead of top-heavy one.
+To do this, the party charter states that it has adopted a bottom-heavy, grassroots organizational structure instead of a top-heavy one.